DOT Commercial Drivers License Physicals

 Bring your glasses, contacts, or hearing aids.
 You will be required to pass a vision and hearing test.
 Must be able to distinguish colors found on traffic signals.

 - Drivers who have high blood pressure:

 Your blood pressure MUST be below 140/90 on the day of your exam or you may not qualify for a DOT card.

 Your blood sugar should be controlled.
 Bring the most recent results of a lab test called a Hemoglobin A1C (HgAIC) and your blood sugar logs or other records related to your diabetes.

 - Drivers who have nighttime sleep disturbance (sleep apnea) and use a CPAP machine:

 Bring a reading from your machine documenting your proper use of the machine; a letter from your sleep specialist may also be required.
 Bring at least 90 days of data, but data from the past year is best.

-- Drivers who have heart-related issues (including stent, valves, pacemaker, open-heart surgery, cardiac bypass surgery, or heart attack):
+- Drivers who have heart-related issues (including a stent, valves, pacemaker, open-heart surgery, cardiac bypass surgery, or heart attack):

-At minimum, bring a letter from your cardiologist that outlines your medical history, current medications, and indicates you are safe to drive a DOT vehicle.
+At a minimum, bring a letter from your cardiologist that outlines your medical history, current medications, and indicates you are safe to drive a DOT vehicle.
 You may also need to bring the results of a recent stress test, ECHO cardiogram, or other testing completed within the past 1-2 years.

-- Drivers who have suffered a stroke, a brain tumor, seizure disorder, or bleeding in the brain:
+- Drivers who have suffered a stroke, a brain tumor, a seizure disorder, or bleeding in the brain: